 Articles contain affiliate links.
 For more information on affiliate links, click here

 For me, things like a gas exchange, and depolarization/re-polarization actually mean a whole lot without a deeper explanation.
-I had to notice these dots were not connecting, and make a conscious effort to connect them.
+In class, I would certainly nod along as if it made sense, but in reality it did not.
+I had to actively notice these dots were not connecting, and make a conscious effort to connect them.

 Don’t judge yourself for not getting it right away, just notice.
-Make a note on your phone of this list of topics to inform your study efforts later on.
+Make a note on your phone or in a physical notebook of this list of topics to inform your study efforts later on.

 This is like reading a recipe and noticing what things are unfamiliar to you so you can proactively fill in those gaps before actually making the meal.